imsure318/imsure318.github.io/_pages/3_activity.md

 ### Talks

+<strong>2021.07.14</strong>: Two demos are presented at SIGIR 2021.
+The work has also been discussed at the [Tech at Bloomberg blog](https://www.techatbloomberg.com/blog/bloombergs-ai-researchers-engineers-publish-3-papers-at-sigir-2021/).\\
 <strong>2020.10.21</strong>: I presented "Generating Categories for Sets of Entities" at CIKM 2020 \\
 <strong>2020.08.27</strong>: I presented "Evaluating Conversational Recommender Systems via User Simulation" at KDD 2020. \\
 <strong>2020.04.23</strong>: I gave an online presentation on "Novel Entity Discovery from Web Tables" at WWW 2020.
 The work has also been discussed at the [Tech at Bloomberg blog](https://www.techatbloomberg.com/blog/using-tables-to-build-better-knowledge-graphs/).\\